SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Network Scanning and Discovery"

+    Tools and command lines used for network discovery from current system

+    - **Effort:** advanced

 ??? abstract "Network Share Discovery"

     Adversaries may look for folders and drives shared on remote systems as a means of identifying sources of information to gather as a precursor for Collection and to identify potential systems of interest for Lateral Movement.
 Networks often contain shared network drives and folders that enable users to access file directories on various systems across a network.
 File sharing over a Windows network occurs over the SMB protocol.
 This technique is frequently leveraged by threat actors such as APT32, APT41, Wizard Spider.
 But also, through the use of some malware such as Cobalt Strike, Empire, PlugX and Ramsay.

     - **Effort:** master

+??? abstract "Network Sniffing"

+    List of common tools used for network packages sniffing

+    - **Effort:** advanced

 ??? abstract "Network Sniffing Windows"